freya022/BotCommands-Website/docs/using-commands/application-commands/writing-slash-commands.md

 #### Using an existing rate limiter
 Nothing as simple as using [[RateLimitReference]] with the `group` of a rate limiter defined in a `RateLimitProvider`.

-!!! info "Learn how to create a rate limiter on the [Rate limiting wiki](../../using-botcommands/ratelimit.md)"
+!!! info "Learn how to create a rate limiter with ["Defining a rate limit"](../../using-botcommands/ratelimit.md)"

 === "Kotlin"
     ```kotlin